 Group and Individual Counseling

 Group counseling, on the other hand, is often conducted by 1 or more counselors and a group of 3 to 15 patients who share the same concerns.
-This activity is designed to achieve the same goals as individual counseling, but with the added benefit of social interaction with the members of the group.
+This activity is designed to achieve the same goals as individual counseling but with the added benefit of social interaction with the members of the group.
 Through group counseling sessions, the members can learn from each other, give and receive support, and share their thoughts and perspectives.
 Individual and group therapy sessions can take place in private practice, mental health clinics, rehabilitation and treatment centers, and hospitals, among other locations.

 Health and Nutrition Training

-Alcohol use disorder can lead to poor nutrition and take a heavy toll on one’s physical health as well.
+Alcohol use disorder can lead to poor nutrition and take a heavy toll on one’s physical health.
 This, in turn, can cause anxiety, difficulty sleeping, fatigue, dental issues, skin problems, and a long list of other health concerns.
 Nutritional therapy offers those who are recovering from AUD a well-balanced approach to rebuilding their physical health.
 This is done by educating the patient about proper nutrition, changing one’s diet, and using supplements.

 There is no single cure for alcohol use disorder.
 People who are recovering from this condition may require different treatment methods to effectively address all the issues that stem from and cause their unhealthy relationship with alcohol.
 They may also have to work with experts to come up with an individualized recovery program that meets all their needs and requirements.